MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Finished the API endpoints.
 - I believe that the only thing missing from the backend is the confirmation message after changing the rating.
 - Finished adding a confirmation message after changing the rating.

+## Week of Mar 13th

+- Barelly any work done this week, I was busy with other classes and work.

+## Week of Mar 20th

+- Finally had some actual time to work on the project.
+- Begun the JS side of the project.
+- Definitely need to work on my JS skills, I feel like I need to think about things a different way becuasse my code feels very bulky
+- Country list is being displayed, user can search by country
+- If a country is clicked on, the city list is displayed